 Jim Walker is a recovering developer turned product marketer and has spent his career in emerging tech.
 During his career, he has brought multiple products to market in a variety of fields, including data loss prevention, master data management (MDM), Hadoop, Predictive Analytics, Kubernetes and Distributed SQL.
 Jim specializes in open source business models and is focused on accelerating the emergence of categories and broad developer movements.
 Jim is currently the VP of Product Marketing at Cockroach Labs.

-Charles Custer is a content strategist and creator of all types, but especially: writer, editor, and motion designer/animator.
+Charles Custer is a former journalist who started messing around with Python for data stories and got pulled into the world of tech.
 He is currently a Senior Technical Content Marketer at Cockroach Labs.